tobya/DocTo/pages/all/ConvertDirDocToFileXML.md

 {
-    "title" : "How do I Convert a Folder full of Microsoft Word Documents to a XML Document Format? " }
+    "title" : "How do I Convert a Folder full of Microsoft Word Documents to XML Document Format? " }

-How do I Convert a Folder full of Microsoft Word Documents to a XML Document Format?
+How do I Convert a Folder full of Microsoft Word Documents to XML Document Format?
 -

 Even though it is easy to convert one [file at a time](ConvertDocToFileXML.md), Sometimes you need to convert an entire directory of Word Documents to XMLs.
 You can do this easily on the command line using [Docto](https://github.com/tobya/docto).